Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click the name of the Room for which member access is to be granted.
+- Click the name of the Enclave for which member access is to be granted.

-- In the resulting screen (the Room interface), click MEMBERS.
+- In the resulting screen (the Enclave interface), click MEMBERS.

 (or the + PROPOSE button if you are not a part of the connected organization). - From the ADD dialog, choose Teams.

-(this dialog is the PROPOSE TEAM MEMBER dialog if you are not part of the connected organization). - Select the Team (or multiple teams) from the list to add to the Room.
+(this dialog is the PROPOSE TEAM MEMBER dialog if you are not part of the connected organization). - Select the Team (or multiple teams) from the list to add to the Enclave.

 - Click the ADD button.